 Sometimes, they create a brand new product, service or idea, like Uber or Airbnb.
 In other cases, they take an existing idea and create new ways to scale it.
 Starbucks, for example, was hardly the country’s first coffee shop.
 But the company’s game-changing branding, marketing and product line made Starbucks a fixture in cities and towns across the country.

 What Is a Growth Stock Example?

-In the 21st century, the best examples of growth stocks have come out of the tech industry, with companies like Amazon and Facebook emerging as fledgling startups in a crowded field before roaring to the top of the S&P 500.
+In the 21st century, the best examples of growth stocks have come out of the tech industry.
+Companies like Amazon and Facebook have emerged as fledgling startups in a crowded field before roaring to the top of the S&P 500.

 The tradeoff is heightened risk — that strategy makes growth stocks much more susceptible to steep losses during market downturns.